Nic Beveridge

 Nic Beveridge (born 14 July 1986) is an elite Australian triathlete with a disability.
-He represented Australia at the 2016 Rio Paralympics when Triathlon made its debut at the Games and 2020 Tokyo Paralympics.
 He represented Australia at the 2018 Gold Coast Commonwealth Games where he won a silver medal.
+He has competed at three Summer Paralympics.

 Personal

 Beveridge was born on 14 July 1986 in Gold Coast, Queensland.
 He grew up in Mackay and was an avid sports fan taking part in cross county, swimming, water polo and hockey before waking up in 2003 at the age of 17 to discover he was completely paralysed from the chest down.
 He was later diagnosed with transverse myelitis, a neurological disorder causing inflammation to his spinal cord.
+He completed a Bachelor of Laws (Hons) in 2023 at the Queensland University of Technology.